biswajit2k4/EDA/README.md

-# EDA
+# Exploratory Data Analysis
-Exploratory Data Analysis
+Examine Household Energy Usage Variation over a 2-day period in February, 2007

 This assignment uses data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
 In particular, we will be using the “Individual household electric power consumption Data Set” which I have made available on the course web site: